-Getting your period at work can be a dreaded event that is hard to deal with and proves to be an extremely troublesome time, both physically and emotionally, for a working woman.
+Getting your period at work can be a dreaded event that is hard to deal with and proves to be an extremely troublesome time, both physically and emotionally, for a woman employees.
 Considering the conservative nature of the society which we are all a part of, imposing taboos and restrictions on even day to day activities, it is quite apparent of the kind of emotional and physical ordeal a woman has to go through in order to deal with her period at work.

-If the workplace that you go to everyday is filled with women, I would say you are one of the lucky ones!
+If the workplace that you go to everyday is filled with women employees, I would say you are one of the lucky ones!
 Because, you don’t have to go through those extremely embarrassing and awkward encounters with your fellow colleagues of the opposite gender who have really, little to no knowledge of what’s going on.